tuomaslin/saltflask/README.md

-# SaltState to install and configure Apache2 and flask.
+# SaltState to install and configure Apache2 and Flask in test enviroment.

-New users are able to modify templates and their homepage at localhost/~USERNAME/
+New users are able to modify test templates and their homepage at localhost/~USERNAME/.
+Flask is a program that use to show applications in web format.

 ![Image](/screenshots/result.png)
 ![Image](/screenshots/curllocalhost.png)